Authored by Brad Hatfield

 Lesson 8: Music Styles and Placement

-- Assignment 8: Finding Music that "Fits" a Clip
+- Assignment 8: Watch a Clip and Create Spotting Notes

 Lesson 9: Cue Sheets and Royalties: A Direct Connection